Last Updated on by Jeremy

 At first, we were suspect of the concept of Detroit-style pizza, because it sounded like an unusual attempt to improve upon Chicago deep dish.
 But after our very first bite, we were very, very happy to say that we were wrong.

-Now Iron Born not only has a die-hard following at their stall at Smallman Galley, but also at their brick and mortar store in Millvale!
+Now Iron Born not only has a die-hard following at their brick and mortar stores in Millvale and the Strip District!

 Iron Born Delights with Detroit Style Pies